SDGforskning/sdg-strings/SDG12_query_action_WoS.md

               OR "wind"
               OR "geothermal"
               OR "hydrothermal"
-              OR "hydroelectric" OR "hydro electric" OR "hydropower" OR "hydrokinetic" OR "marine" OR "tidal" OR "wave energy" OR "ocean energy"
+              OR "hydroelectric" OR "hydro-electric" OR "hydropower" OR "hydrokinetic" OR "marine" OR "tidal" OR "wave energy" OR "ocean energy"
-              OR "bioenergy" OR "biofuel$" OR "bioenergy" OR "biodiesel" )
+              OR "bioenergy" OR "biofuel$" OR "biodiesel"
+              )
         )
       )